 You’re passionate, with a love for writing.
 You’ve maybe heard about others making money writing online, but have never seen it as a reality for yourself.

-Because, it is possible for YOU to start a blog while making money online.
 Right now, it might sound like a far-fetched and intangible goal.
 But starting a blog… and then making money from it… is actually more tangible than you might think.

 It’s not a get-rich-quickly scheme.
 But…think about it:

 All the hard work you put into hustling at your day job… can be spent hustling from wherever you can find a decent WiFi connection.

 When I realized the potential of creating a side hustle, let alone a career, blogging, I needed to learn more.
 Granted, the money-making potential shouldn’t be your only reason to start a blog.
 The reasons for starting your own blog are tenfold.
 You can:

 - Establish your authority on a subject you love,